joshuapostol/DDoSv.2/README.md

 This script is a simple tool for launching Distributed Denial of Service (DDoS) attacks for educational and testing purposes only.
 Please use it responsibly and legally.

-## if you run this tools use this terminal
+## If you run this tool, use this terminal:

-  cloudshell or replit or codespace
+- cloudshell
+- replit
+- codespace

-## tested
+## Tested on:

-cloudshell✔️
-codespace✔️
-replit✔️
+- cloudshell ✔️
+- codespace ✔️
+- replit ✔️

-## Not work at
+## Not working on:

-termux ✖️
+- termux ❌

-## Usage
+## Usage:

 1. Clone the repository: